(Updated Oct. 20, 2025)

 Potential trouble

-The Cardinals were in the market for a first baseman because Pedro Guerrero, who held the position in 1991, was 35 and didn’t field well.
+The Cardinals were in the market for a first baseman because Pedro Guerrero, who held the position in 1991, was 35, had a bum shoulder and didn’t field well.

-Wally Joyner, Bobby Bonilla and Danny Tartabull were available free agents, but Cardinals general manager Dal Maxvill told the Post-Dispatch, “We have decided we are not going to bid on any major free agents.”
+Wally Joyner and Bobby Bonilla were available free agents, but Cardinals general manager Dal Maxvill told the Post-Dispatch, “We have decided we are not going to bid on any major free agents.”

 Instead, the Cardinals pursued a trade for Galarraga.
 “We’ve been trying to make this deal for two months,” Maxvill said.

-Expos general manager Dan Duquette wanted Cardinals pitcher Rheal Cormier, a native Canadian, for Galarraga.
+Expos general manager Dan Duquette wanted Cardinals pitcher Rheal Cormier, a Canadian, for Galarraga, the Post-Dispatch reported.
 “We talked long and hard about Cormier,” Duquette said.
 “They told me they would not give up Cormier.”

 Hill, 25, was a good consolation prize.
 He was 11-10 with a 3.57 ERA in 30 starts for the 1991 Cardinals and led the staff in strikeouts (121).
 He yielded only 147 hits in 181.1 innings, but also issued a team-high 67 walks.